Jessie-McColm/ClimateCare/README.md

 If you're logged in as an admin user, you should be prompted with a page that allows you to add, remove, and modify database items.

+## Developer Access

+Developers will be tasked with implementing this software to all locations and to all user bases, which is made very simple by our Django database integration and app design.
+All the application needs to be integrated is for location data to be provided for all the water fountains and recycling bins on each campus, and maybe for a selection of items to be added.

+All of this can be done by accessing https://climatecare.pythonanywhere.com/admin and logging into the system using the username “developer” and password “g6Yk9rtrT4gh”.
+This will take the developer to the typical Django admin page, which they can use to monitor all the available data and models.
+This page can be used for creation and editing of objects at a developer’s pleasure.

+Location data for both water fountains and recycling bins requires only the latitude and longitude of each location once in their respective databases.
+When adding images, be sure to note the ID of each item so each item can be linked to a static file (.svg) of the same name in the “static” folder of the project – this will allow your items to be visible.
+For converting image files to svg files, we used https://www.freeconvert.com/png-to-svg.

+Developers can freely log into the system by creating a profile for themselves and dummy kitty in the database and then logging in using these details (setting their level of access to 3 and adding them to the Developer and Game Master groups).
+This will take them into the system with their own kitty where they can test the functionality of their implementation.
+Note that the developer’s rank when accessing the leaderboard is permanently #0 and is not displayed.

+Any further questions from developers will be answered in the technical README provided within our project files.
+Our project files also include a Privacy Policy that should be provided to users or system organisers before the system is fully implemented.